zwang695/alexa-skills-list/skills/B01C64OJXQ/README.md

 * *Alexa, Ask Flight Search*

+* *Alexa, Ask Flight Search for a Flight to Houston*

+* *Alexa, Ask Flight Search for a Round Trip to Houston*

+IMPROVED VERSION, SEVERAL FIXES.

 Search DOMESTIC U.S. flights for lowest price, one way or roundtrip.

-Start by saying "Alexa, Ask Flight Search".
+Start by saying "Alexa, Ask Flight Search" or "Alexa, Ask Flight Search for a Flight to Houston".

 Top 5 flights sent to your Alexa app.

-More options coming soon...
+And look forward to your feedback.

 ***